sarvesha-jaiswal/Rule-Engine/README.md

 This project is a simple 3-tier rule engine application to determine user eligibility based on attributes like age, department, income, and spend.
 The system uses an Abstract Syntax Tree (AST) to represent conditional rules and allows dynamic creation, combination, and modification of these rules.

-## Objective

-To create a rule engine with:
-1. A simple UI for rule input and results display.
-2. APIs to create, combine, and evaluate rules.
-3. Backend data storage for rule persistence.

 ## Key Features